 Roundish, brown, scaly patches develop in the harmless skin condition known as diabetic dermopathy.

 Don’t let the effects of diabetes get you down.
 If you take good care of yourself and keep your blood glucose levels under control, you can avoid these effects.
-To learn more about how to control your diabetes, check out my other blogs HERE.

 If you need a little boost to help you out, try Bioterra Herbs’ Blood Glucose supplement.